abelardopardo/ontask_b/docs_src/Tutorial/Tasks/scheduling.rst

 Scheduling Actions
 ******************

-Log in the platform, open a workflow with data and actions, and click in the *Actions* link on the top menu.
+Log in the platform, open a workflow with data and actions, and click on the *Actions* link on the top menu.
 Sometimes the execution of the actions that produce personalized content (either text or a JSON object) need to be scheduled for some specific point in time and proceed without any instructor intervention.
-Choose one of these actions and in the *Actions* page click in the link *More* in the operations column.
+Choose one of these actions and in the *Actions* page click on the link *More* in the operations column.
 The first operation that appears is *Schedule*.
 Click on that link.

 Scheduling Personalized Text Actions